 Janice works with domestic and international organizations to benchmark best practices and helps clients leverage the most effective solutions for their situations.
 Working with multiple organizations, she helped the NYC Transit recommend that induction loops be included in all NYC subway information booths and call boxes as part of President Obama’s $13.5 million Stimulus Package.
 She also worked with the NYC Taxi and Limousine Commission to implement this same technology in all taxis.
 New York City is the first United States city to offer this technology in its transit systems.

 New York State Governor David Paterson appointed the New York City resident and mother of two, twice to the Interagency Council for Services to the Deaf, Deaf-Blind.
 Federal Communication Commission’s (FCC) Chairman Kevin J. Martin appointed her to represent the interests of people with hearing loss for two terms on the FCC’s Consumer Advisory Committee.
 And the US Access Board appointed Janice to the Rail Committee and the Passenger Vessel Emergency Alarms Advisory Committee.

 Janice is also a Consumer Education/Travel/Food writer.
-Forbes/Lifestyle, Forbes Woman Africa, Yahoo Travel, Huffington Post, Johnny Jet and Consumer Mojo published her articles.
-She contributed twice to Wendy Perrin’s column in Condé Nast Traveler.
-Departures magazine included her travels in their marketing video.
-She has traveled to 106 countries and 149 Travelers’ Century Club destinations.
+Forbes/Lifestyle, Forbes Woman Africa, Yahoo Travel, Huffington Post, Johnny Jet, and Consumer Mojo published her articles.
+Condé Nast Traveler, Departures, Travel + Leisure, Good Housekeeping, Skift, and Reader’s Digest have quoted her and included her recommendations.
+She has traveled to 122 countries and 166 Travelers’ Century Club destinations.